pymc-devs/pymc-examples/myst_nbs/case_studies/excess_deaths.myst.md

 Similarly, there are [many other things that changed in the UK since January 2020](https://en.wikipedia.org/wiki/2020_in_the_United_Kingdom#Events) (the well documented time of the first Covid-19 cases) in England and Wales.
 So if we wanted to be rock solid then we should account for other feasibly relevant factors.

-Finally, we are _not_ claiming that $x$ people died directly from the Covid-19 viris.
+Finally, we are _not_ claiming that $x$ people died directly from the Covid-19 virus.
 The beauty of the concept of excess deaths is that it captures deaths from all causes that are in excess of what we would expect.
 As such, it covers not only those who died directly from the Covid-19 virus, but also from all downstream effects of the virus and availability of care, for example.

 ```{code-cell} ipython3
 import calendar